Nimo

 Do not compare raw masses of different substances without converting to moles first.

-Check units carefully: mass in grams, molar mass in g mol−1, volume in litres, concentration in mol L−1.
+Check units: mass in grams, molar mass in g mol−1, volume in liters, concentration in mol L−1.

 Built with v0